twhetzel/harmonica/README.md

 TODO: Consider whether the input data file formatting assumptions need to be paramterized in the code to handle other varieties of files, e.g. CSV or Excel files where the search data is in another sheet or the first sheet but another column.

 The input data file is expected to be stored locally at `data/input/` and the results of the ontology harmonization are stored at `data/ouput/`.

+## Other files
+- `compare_oak2rdflib.py` - added to check that all classes obtained used rdflib are also found in the semsql database.
+This was created because there was a confusion about which Mondo version was downloaded and a difference was seen between the content of the semsql database and rdflib using the latest Mondo release.
+It turns out the semsql database had not been updated when testing to provide the latest release of Mondo.

+`rdflib_test.py` - extract classes from Mondo using rdflib